jorenberg/capstone/App/docs/about.md

 ## Project Overview
 Around the world, people are spending an increasing amount of time on their mobile devices for email, social networking, banking and a whole range of other activities.
 But typing on mobile devices can be a serious pain.
 [SwiftKey](https://swiftkey.com/en/), Inc. i.e., the corporate partner in this Capstone®, builds a smart keyboard that makes it easier for people to type on their mobile devices.

+One cornerstone of their smart keyboard is <b>Predictive Text Models</b>, based on Statistics, Computational Linguistics, Natural Language Processing and Machine Learning.